-Sign up for the brand new City Newsletter
+Sign up for the City Newsletter

 The City of South Lake Tahoe is pleased to launch its brand new newsletter - "At Lake Level."
 You can sign up for the newsletter, and other City News, by texting Join News to 30890 or by clicking here.
 The monthly newsletter is prepared by City Manager Frank Rush in an effort to keep our community well informed about City issues and initiatives.
 This newsletter is just one more way the City of South Lake Tahoe is working for you!